 Complete course descriptions can be found in the UC Davis General Catalog.

-Course offerings can also change between printings of the General Catalog--consultation with Faculty and Staff Advisers is essential.
+Course offerings can change between printings of the General Catalog--consultation with Faculty and Staff Advisers is essential.

 All students enrolled in the Plan I and Plan II program must complete the following core coursework administered through Viticulture and Enology (28 units total):